-- 1. Choose Start 💶 and click File Explorer to launch. - 2.
+- 1. Click the File Explorer button on the taskbar. - 2.
 If necessary, restore down the app window. - 3.
 Click the title bar and drag the app window around the desktop.
-An app window cannot be resized using the mouse if it is maximized.

-- 4. Practice resizing the app window using the borders or corners. - 5.
+An app window cannot be resized using the mouse if it is maximized. - 4.
+Practice resizing the app window using the borders or corners. - 5.
 Initiate the Snap feature by using the title bar to drag the window to the left edge of the Desktop until the mouse pointer touches the edge. - 6.
 Repeat step 5 by dragging the window to the right edge, the top edge, and finally away from all edges. - 7.
-Close $\times$ the File Explorer app.
+Click the Close button to exit File Explorer.